Exhausted with your baby fighting sleep during the day and at bedtime? Learn how to get your baby to stop fighting sleep once and for all.

 We often hear the importance of consistency and routine—I’m a big fan of doing the same things in the same order.

 Except… sometimes, as with all things in life, we also need to be flexible.

 Your baby, who might have always taken to the pacifier in the past, now spits it out each time you put it in his mouth.
-Or rocking him on the yoga ball—no matter how vigorously you bounce—isn’t getting you anywhere anymore.
+Rocking him on the yoga ball—no matter how long you bounce—isn’t getting you anywhere anymore.